YV3399/E-jet-family-YV/Documentation/guide.markdown

 - +/- 7° above 100 knots

-Between these zones, the limit scales proportionally to wheel speed, providing a smooth transition between the zones.
+Between these zones, the limit scales proportionally to wheel speed, providing a smooth transition between zones.

-The tiller axis does not actuate linearly; it is divided into 3 linear zones, according to the following schedule:
+The tiller handle does not command nose wheel deflection linearly; its range is divided into 3 linear zones, according to the following schedule:

 -  0° handle deflection (normalized: 0.0, dead center) -> 0° nosewheel deflection
 - 20° handle deflection (normalized: 0.25, 1/4) -> 5° nosewheel deflection